petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/solr-limitations.md

 # Solr Limitations

-Liferay's Solr support is limited.
+Liferay's Solr implementation has limitations.
 Some Liferay features and APIs cannot be used when you choose Solr as the search engine.
 Install [Elasticsearch](../elasticsearch/getting-started-with-elasticsearch.md) for the best experience.

 ## Search Results Quality